50/50 Shareholders in BC Law

 When 50/50 shareholders do not have a shareholders’ agreement in place, or the agreement does not provide the remedy needed, you can look to the B.C.
 Business Corporations Act or to the analogous sections under the federal Canada Business Corporations Act.

-In dealing with a dispute between 50/50 shareholders, a court will begin its analysis with section 324 of the Business Corporations Act.
+In dealing with a dispute between 50/50 shareholders, in most cases a court will begin its analysis with section 324 of the Business Corporations Act.
 The threshold test is whether in the circumstances, it would be just and equitable to liquidate and dissolve the company.
-This test is most often satisfied by there being a stalemate on the board and consequently no decisions can be made and nothing can get done.
+This test can be satisfied by there being a stalemate on the board and consequently no decisions can be made and nothing can get done.
+Other circumstances are discussed on this website at Just and Equitable Division of a Company.
 If the test is satisfied, then a court may also have recourse to the relief provided under the oppression remedy provision at section 227(3) of the Business Corporations Act.
 More information on Oppression Remedies is found in that section of this website.

 The types of orders available under section 227(3) are quite broad and include, along with a variety of other forms of relief: